-The detailed age class distributions over time are examined in Figure 56 for productive forests.
+The detailed age class distributions over time are examined in Figure 59 for productive forests.
 A snapshot of the age class distributions is taken every 50 years.
 The age class distribution follows the same pattern and has only very subtle differences from the Base Case.
 32% of the productive forest is currently in the oldest age class in productive forest.
 And 76% of the productive old area is outside of the THLB.
 The total productive old area is expected to grow to 39% of the productive forest at the end of the 300-year planning horizon.
 The total THLB area less than 80 years old also increases initially as harvesting in natural older aged stands occur.
 The 300-year pattern is the same as the Base Case.
-However, since the adjusted LiDAR inventory indicated more mid seral initial THLB growing stock (Figure 53), the amount is slightly higher than the Base Case in the mid-term, until a relatively balanced age class distribution after Year 2120, and the large productive oldest age class presence outside of the THLB, it ensures a sustainable harvest beyond the analysis period is achievable.
+However, since the adjusted LiDAR inventory indicated more mid seral initial THLB growing stock (Figure 56), the amount is slightly higher than the Base Case in the mid-term, until a relatively balanced age class distribution is achieved (refer to Figure 62; relatively stable harvest age) in a fully regulated forest.
+The stable THLB age class distribution after Year 2120, and the large productive oldest age class presence outside of the THLB ensure a sustainable harvest beyond the analysis period is achievable.

-Figure 56 Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA Scenario Age Class Distribution of Productive Forest Area (120,970 ha)
+Figure 59 Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA Scenario Age Class Distribution of Productive Forest Area (120,970 ha)

-The economic profile for the first 20 years against the Base Case is shown in Table 47 and Figure 57.
+The economic profile for the first 20 years against the Base Case is shown in Table 50 and Figure 60.
 As with the Base Case, the economic partition is increased to 86% of the overall harvest level due to economic partition being one of the modelling objectives.
 The higher overall harvest level in the adjusted LiDAR inventory sensitivity leads to higher economic partition.
 On average for the first 10 years, the economic partition of this sensitivity is 137,950 m3/year higher than the Base Case.
 However, the lower starting inventory in existing natural stands and higher overall harvest level leads to a lower contribution from the economic natural stands in the sensitivity.
 This sensitivity starts the economic partition with 48% from mature stands for the first 5 years, as opposed to 55% in the Base Case.
 The existing mature proportion for the sensitivity then drops to 24% in the subsequent 5 years, whereas the proportion for the Base Case remains at 52%.
 From Year 10 to Year 20, existing natural stands are only supplemental in the economic partition in both cases.
 The economic mature stands account for 19% and 9% of the harvest in the Base Case for each of the 5-year interval during this period; the corresponding proportion is only 5% and 4% for this sensitivity (though the overall harvest level in the sensitivity is higher).